 SECTION 54.
 Misconduct is any act of dishonesty, unsportsmanlike conduct or unprofessional behavior that discredits the contest, the institutions or intercollegiate athletics.

 Obstruction

 SECTION 55.
-The act of a fielder who, while not in possession of or in the act of fielding the ball, impedes the progress of any runner.
+The act of a fielder who, while not in possession of the ball and not in the act of fielding the ball, impedes the progress of any runner.